Has someone told you that it would be a good idea to set up an LLC for your real estate business?

 But a QA isn’t just any old business entity that you set up; there are specific rules that make a QA … well, qualified.
 A QA must:

-- Be one of four specific types of business entity.
+- Be one of four specific types of business entities.

 - Be incorporated or organized under state law.